 Aseptic technique prevents contamination of cell culture and reagents from microorganisms in the environment.
 This video will outline the procedures necessary to work in a sterile manner within a cell culture hood.

-Before commencing work ensure that you have wash your hands and are wearing the correct personal protective equipment, this includes gloves a lab coat and safety glasses.
+Before commencing work ensure that you have washed your hands and are wearing the correct personal protective equipment, this includes gloves, a lab coat, and safety glasses.
 Thoroughly spray the inside of the cell culture hood with disinfectant and wipe clean with tissue.

 Dispose of used tissue in the appropriate waste bin.
-Next spray the inside of the hood with 70% ethanol and wipe clean with tissue.
+Next, spray the inside of the hood with 70% ethanol and wipe clean with tissue.
 The hood is now ready to use.
-Take the cell culture medium and supplements from the fridge and place in a 37oC incubator to warm.
-To prepare the medium aseptic spray each item with ethanol.
+Take the cell culture media and supplements from the fridge and place in a 37oC incubator to warm.
+To prepare the media aseptically spray each item with ethanol.
 Aim to work quickly and efficiently to minimize the risk of contamination and place each bottle in easy reach.
-Add each supplement to the bottle of medium using a new sterile tip or pipette.
-Only open bottles immediately before use and if the lid is put down insure the opening is facing upwards.
-Never sweep your hands and sleeves over the top of an opened bottled as this could cause contamination.
+Add each supplement to the bottle of media using a new sterile tip or pipette.
+Only open bottles immediately before use and if the lid is put down ensure the opening is facing downwards.
+Never sweep your hands and sleeves over the top of an opened bottle as this could cause contamination.
 To minimize the risk of this happening replace the lid as soon as you are finished with the bottle.

-Label the medium bottle with your initials the date and details of the contents.
+Label the media bottle with your initials the date and details of the contents.